Jerusalem International Airport: ICAO codes

 The airport is sometimes shown with two different ICAO codes.
 The LL designator is used by ICAO for airports in Israel and OJ is the code for Jordan.

 In popular culture

+All the control tower scenes and the Algiers Airport terminal sequences of the Chuck Norris film The Delta Force, were filmed at Atarot Airport, with the terminal dressed in Arabic and French signs along with the addition of Algerian flags to act as Houari Boumedienne Airport.

 The airport is depicted in the film World War Z as the main Israeli airport defended from a zombie epidemic.
 In reality all the Israeli scenes in the film were shot in Malta.